vishnumenon/grid-page/README.md

 # grid-page
-An angular plugin offering a Publisher-like page with movable and re-sizable pages.
+An angular plugin offering a Publisher-like page with movable and re-sizable components.

-Note: DO NOT instantiate more than one per page.
+Note: DO NOT instantiate more than one per webpage.